KARTHIGA1404/ACCIDENT_DETECTION/README.md

 Run the following commands in the terminal or command prompt:

-'''pip install flask flask-socketio opencv-python numpy python-socketio'''
+pip install flask flask-socketio opencv-python numpy python-socketio

 3. Clone or Copy the Project